Cosmetics efficacy testing to support product claims

 Commission Regulation (EU) No 655/20131 lays down the criteria for cosmetic product marketing claims.
 The six key principles that all claims should respect are legal compliance, truthfulness, evidential support, honesty, fairness, and informed decision-making.

-To comply with the criteria, cosmetics manufacturers should generally produce evidence from experimental studies or consumer perception tests to support the claims they wish to make about their product’s effectiveness and tendency to be well-tolerated by consumers.
+To comply with the criteria, cosmetics manufacturers should generally produce evidence from experimental studies or consumer perception tests to support claims about their product’s effectiveness or tendency to be well-tolerated by consumers.

 Subscribe to our newsletter to receive regular updates on the laboratory testing industry.